Years of experience helping injured claimants

-We have helped hundreds of people in Eccles, Greater Manchester and across the UK claim compensation for:
+We have helped hundreds of people in Eccles, Greater Manchester and across the UK get compensation for their injuries, loss of earnings and any other losses.

 Am I entitled to make a personal injury claim?